So you want to spend some money looking for that ‘unfair advantage’?

 Upgrading Our Mustang GT4 Project Car

 First of all, I need to set a benchmark time.
-The Mustang is as it was at the end of Part 7 – tuned standard parts – plus a fresh scuffing of the rear tyres.
+The Mustang is as it was at the end of Part 7 – Body Float – a well-tuned machine with standard parts – plus a fresh scuffing of the rear tyres.
 A two minute run on my Jadlam SL6 test track gave an impressive 27 laps and a best time of 4:17 seconds – we do have a pretty good car now.
 Can we improve it?
 I’m going to start with a couple of small changes…

 1. Better Screws